Dharmendrastm/Cybersecurity_common_questions/README.md

 # Ransomware

-Ransomware is a malicious software encrypting files or computer sytem and requesting a ransom for their encryption.
+Ransomware is a malicious software encrypting files or computer sytem and requesting a ransom for their decryption.

 # DoS